-If you wish to change your mailing address for Real Estate tax bills click to print out the form.
+If you wish to change your mailing address for Real Estate tax bills click here to print the form.
 If you wish to change your address for a motor vehicle please contact the Connecticut Department of Motor Vehicles.

 1. Veterans: If you are a veteran of any war period so declared in the Connecticut General Statutes, you may be entitled to an exemption.
 You must provide an original or certified copy of your Honorable Discharge or similar document to the Norwich City Clerk.
 The dates of eligibility change often, so contact the Assessor’s office to make sure you qualify.
 Filing Deadline: September 30th.

 2. Additional Veterans' Exemption: If you receive a veteran’s exemption you or your spouse may be eligible for an additional reduction in taxes for the next assessment year.
 This program has certain income requirements.
 Filing Period: February 1st through October 1st.

 3. CT Active Duty Military and Active Duty National Guard: If you have 90 days or more cumulative service during a designated war period you may be entitled to an exemption.
 You must provide a letter stating active duty status, filed annually by September 30th with the City Clerk.
 If you have a vehicle you may also be entitled to an exemption of that vehicle.
 Contact our office for more information regarding a vehicle exemption.